 Young Offenders Institutions (YOIs) provide custodial facilities for 16-21 year olds (or older in exceptional circumstances with the Governor of the establishment’s agreement):

-- HMYOI Polmont is the main establishment for boys, girls and young people (male and female)
+- HMP&YOI Polmont is the main establishment for boys, girls and young people (male and female)

-- HMP & YOI Grampian has limited availability for young females.
+- HMP&YOI Grampian has limited availability for girls and young women

 Facilities vary by establishment.
-Cells can be shared with another individual and generally will have a work space area and either ensuite facilities or nearby access.
-Children can access areas for activities, family visits and to make phone calls.
+Children can share a cell with another individual and generally will have a workspace area and either ensuite facilities or nearby access.
+Children can access areas for activities, education, family visits and to make phone calls.

-Partnership working with the child or young person, family members, and all relevant professionals throughout their period of detention is fundamental to ensure positive outcomes and successful reintegration.
+Partnership working with the child, family members, and all relevant professionals throughout their time in custody is fundamental to ensure positive outcomes and successful reintegration.

 Prior to admission to YOI

-The child or young person must have a court warrant naming the establishment to which he/she is to be admitted.
+The child must have a court warrant naming the establishment to which he/she is to be admitted.